uboat.net

 CargoOil fuel and aircraft and tanks as deck cargo

-History On 19 Mar, 1943, the Svend Foyn collided with an iceberg 70 miles south of Cape Farewell in 58°05N/44°15W and foundered two days later with the loss of 187 lives.
-The ship was sailing as vice commodore vessel in convoy HX-229A from New York to Liverpool with a cargo of fuel oil.
+On 19 March 1943 the Svend Foyn collided with an iceberg 70 miles south of Cape Farewell in 58°05N/44°15W and foundered two days later with the loss of 43 out of the 195 crew and passengers aboard.
+The ship was sailing as vessel of the vice commodore in convoy HX-229A from New York to Liverpool with a cargo of fuel oil.

-Notes on loss At 16.17 hours on 7 Oct, 1941, the Svend Foyn, a straggler from convoy HX-152, was torpedoed on the starboard side by U-502 but managed to escape and reached Iceland on 13 October and was eventually towed into the Mersey for permanent repairs.
+At 16.17 hours on 7 Oct 1941 the Svend Foyn, a straggler from convoy HX-152, was torpedoed on the starboard side by U-502 but managed to escape and reached Reykjavik in tow on 11 October, assisted by HMS Sunflower (K 41) (LtCdr J.T.
+Jones, RNR).
+On 6 Dec 1941 she was towed for seven days to Liverpool for permanent repairs at Birkenhead, returning to service in May 1942.

 If you can help us with any additional information on this vessel then please contact us.